-- 1. The percentage of interest in the Company is calculated by reference to the number of Shares in issue as at 31 December 2016 (i.e. 1,835,192,628 Shares). - 2.
-HSBC International Trustee Limited ("HSBC International") is the trustee of family trusts of Mr. Liu Xiaosong, which, through intermediate holding companies (including but not exclusively River Road, Knight Bridge, Ever Novel and Prime Century), exercise or control the exercise of one third or more voting power at the general meetings of such companies and is deemed under the SFO to be interested in the shares of the Company held by such companies (as at 31 December 2016, 611,947,398 Shares in total).
-As at 19 December 2016, Ever Novel and the Company entered into a Subscription Agreement, Ever Novel agreed to subscribe for and the Company agreed to allot and issue 931,800,000 Shares of the Company at the Subscription Price of HK\$0.41 per Share.
-All the conditions precedent to the Subscription Agreement.
-As at the date of this annual report, the total number of Shares that HSBC International was interested were 1,543,747,398 Shares of the Company, representing approximately 55.79% of the total issued share capital of the Company. - 3.
-As at 31 December 2016, Prime Century directly held 379,496,303 shares and Ever Novel directly held 144,571,095 shares in the Company.
+- 1. The percentage of interest in the Company is calculated by reference to the number of Shares in issue as at 31 December 2017 (i.e. 2,720,592,628 Shares). - 2.
+HSBC International Trustee Limited ("HSBC International") is the trustee of family trusts of Mr. Liu, which, through intermediate holding companies (including but not exclusively River Road Investment Limited ("River Road"), Knight Bridge, Ever Novel, Prime Century and Grand Idea Holdings Limited ("Grand Idea")), exercise or control the exercise of one third or more voting power at the general meetings of such companies and is deemed under the SFO to be interested in the shares of the Company held by such companies (as at 31 December 2017, 1,543,747,398 Shares in total). - 3.
+As at 31 December 2017, Prime Century directly held 379,496,303 shares and Ever Novel directly held 1,076,371,095 shares in the Company.
 Ever Novel was entitled to exercise or control the exercise of one third or more of the voting power at the general meetings of Prime Century and was deemed to be interested in the 379,496,303 shares in the Company held directly by Prime Century.
-As at 19 December 2016, Ever Novel and the Company entered into a Subscription Agreement, Ever Novel agreed to subscribe for and the Company agreed to allot and issue 931,800,000 Shares of the Company at the Subscription Price of HK\$0.41 per Share.
-All the conditions precedent to the Subscription Agreement.
-As at the date of this annual report, Prime Century directly held 379,496,303 shares and Ever Novel directly held 1,076,371,095 shares in the Company.

-Save as disclosed above, as at 31 December 2016, the Directors are not aware of any other person or corporation other than the Directors or chief executive of the Company whose interests are set out in the section "Directors' and chief executive's interests in shares and underlying shares" above having an interest or short position in the shares or underlying shares of the Company representing 5% or more of the issued share capital of the Company which is required to be recorded pursuant to section 336 of the SFO.
+Save as disclosed above, as at 31 December 2017, the Directors are not aware of any other person or corporation other than the Directors or chief executive of the Company whose interests are set out in the section "Directors' and chief executive's interests in shares and underlying shares" above having an interest or short position in the shares or underlying shares of the Company representing 5% or more of the issued share capital of the Company which is required to be recorded pursuant to section 336 of the SFO.